Syllabus

 Cheating

-The course staff will work tirelessly to provide enough support for any student to get help and make it through the class.
-In exchange, we ask you to uphold academic integrity and not to plagiarize code or ideas.
+The course staff will work tirelessly to provide enough support for any student to make it through the class.
+In exchange, we ask you to uphold academic integrity.

 Resources